A Genealogy of Optimizers

 What's earned: memory halved (only m, no v) and 2-15% throughput improvement per step depending on hardware.
 The catch: Lion needs a smaller lr (3–10× smaller is typical) and stronger weight decay than AdamW.
 The hyperparameter sweet spot shifts.

 What makes Lion intellectually interesting isn't that it's better than AdamW — sometimes it is, sometimes it isn't.
 What's interesting is that it's competitive while throwing away half the machinery.
-That's strong evidence for a claim worth examining carefully in the next chapter: the most important thing Adam was doing all along was producing per-parameter normalized steps.
+That's strong evidence for a claim worth examining carefully in the next section: the most important thing Adam was doing all along was producing per-parameter normalized steps.

-Ch.
+Sec.
 08 The hidden invariant: per-parameter normalization

 Time to pause and name the through-line.
 Looking back at SGD → momentum → AdamW → SignSGD → Lion, there's a single dimension that explains most of why each one outperforms the last.
 Call it per-parameter normalization: how does each parameter's gradient magnitude affect how far it moves?